1tomany/storage-bundle/README.md

 # Storage Bundle for Symfony
 This bundle makes it easy to upload files to remote storage services like Amazon S3, Cloudflare R2, Google Cloud Storage, and Azure Blob Storage.
-Additionally, it provides a mock storage service to easily test your integrations without requiring a network connection.
+Additionally, it provides a mock storage client to easily test your integrations without requiring a network connection.

 ## Installation
 Install the bundle using Composer: